wartman/panels/readme.md

 ```
 If everything goes well, you should see `example.html` appear next to `example.pan`.
 Open it up in any browser and look around.

-> You can also export an `fodt` file (which is in fact the default), which should be readable by most text processors.
+> You can also export an `fodt` file (which is in fact the default), which should be readable by most word processors.
 However that's still super early and the results aren't great yet.

 You can also get information about your script without compiling it: